jearben728283/Connect-Four/README.md

 # Connect-Four

-A board game that mix the rules of Chinese Chess and Gomoku.
-You can place chess like Gomoku of move the Chess and attacking component's chess like Chinese Chess and the like Gomoku.
+A board game that combines the rules of Chinese Chess with Gomoku.
+You can place chess like Gomoku,move the chess and attack opponent's chess like Chinese Chess and Gomoku.
-The winner is the first player to form an unbroken chain of FOUR CHESE horizontally, vertically, or diagonally
+The winner is the first player who form an unbroken chain of FOUR CHESES horizontally, vertically, or diagonally.

 Tel: +15143980325

 Email:  s250ps@gmail.com